 Native and Western Views of Nature examines the convergences and divergences between Western and Indigenous North American perceptions, attitudes and practices with respect to the natural world.
 The course consists of a comparative examination of the institution of modern Western Science and what scholars today recognize as traditional ecological or environmental knowledge (TEK).
-The course suggests that some viable and reliable knowledge gained can be by serious examination of the practices and methods of knowledge acquisition of native peoples.
+The course suggests that some viable and reliable knowledge can be gained by serious examination of the practices and methods of knowledge acquisition of native peoples.
 It also suggests Native peoples may be less at odds with some developments in contemporary Western science, than Western scientists trained a generation or two ago.
+Prerequisite: BIOL 101.